Hong Kong arts centre cancels Chinese dissident author event

 He was due to promote his latest novel "China Dream" later this week, a title that plays on Chinese President Xi Jinping's rhetoric of national rejuvenation and is described by publisher Penguin as "a biting satire of totalitarianism".

-The author announced on Twitter that his two speaking events had been cancelled by Tai Kwun arts centre, where the festival is held, not by festival organisers who he said were trying to find another venue.
+The author announced on Twitter that his two speaking events had been cancelled by Tai Kwun arts centre, where the festival is held, not by festival organisers who he said were trying to find an alternative venue.

-Tai Kwun is the result of a multi-million-dollar renovation of a colonial-era prison and police station, led by the government and the Hong Kong Jockey Club.
+Hong Kong's government says it wants to turn the city into an arts and culture hub, with Tai Kwun the result of a multi-million-dollar renovation of a colonial-era prison and police station, led by the government and the Hong Kong Jockey Club.

-Hong Kong International Literary Festival confirmed that it had been asked by Tai Kwun to change the venue for two events.
+Tai Kwun and the Hong Kong International Literary Festival were unable to immediately comment.

-"We aren't speculating on the reasons for the move and instead focus on our mission of ensuring our authors are all heard," festival director Phillipa Milne said in a statement.

 Hong Kong has rights unseen on the mainland, protected by an agreement made before the city was handed back to China by Britain in 1997, but there are fears they are being steadily eroded.